alaraayan/project-3-server/README.md

 This was the second to last project at General Assembly's Software Engineering Immersive Course.
 We were given a week to create a full-stack application with
 Express API to serve data from Mongo database.
 For the front-end we used React.

-As a group of three, we decided to build a Moodflix application, a website to display movies (motivated by Netflix design) but with the difference of categorizing them into moods.
+As a group of three, Chloe, Alara and I decided to build a Moodflix application, a website to display movies (motivated by Netflix design) but with the difference of categorizing them into moods.
 Additionally giving users who register the ability to add moods to each movie and search according to mood.

 Our Deployed Version link: - https://moodflix-site.netlify.app/